Two new food halls are coming to the North West.

 “People challenged us when we chose Stretford for our first Foodhall, but it’s turned out to be incredible for both our brand and the locals.
 Our venues aren’t just somewhere to grab food and drink, they are community spaces designed to engage those living and working around it.
 We want to reignite our town centres, building spaces that champion local traders and make everyone feel welcome.”

-Northwich’s brand new food hall is not set to open its doors until the Autumn, however, locals can expect a two-storey unit in the town centre in the Baron’s Quay Social space, with both indoor space and a rooftop terrace to enjoy.
+Northwich’s brand new food hall is not set to open its doors until later on, however, locals can expect a two-storey unit in the town centre in the Baron’s Quay Social space, with both indoor space and a rooftop terrace to enjoy.

 Both halls will welcome a rotating roster of food and drink vendors, with craft beers, wines, coffees and plenty of different cuisines to try.
 Each hall will also feature its very own General Store, too, which will follow on the same ‘neighbourhood initiative’ that the group’s other stores have become well-known for.
 Expect artisan alcohol as well as local fresh baked goods and zero-waste, household essential refill stations – as well as local foods, drinks and more.